Biblical Translation Copyright disclaimers

 With regard to anaesthetic; the writer highly encourages a local injection – as opposed to a general anaesthetic which puts a person to sleep.
 This also means that the patient will be concious of all in the medical room during the procedure.
 Shalom.

-This explanation also shares the context for the Apostle Paul and Barnabas civilly, and correctly not agreeing with some people whom may have sadly thought differently at the time.
+This explanation also shares the context for the Apostle Paul and Barnabas civilly, and correctly not agreeing with some people whom may have sadly thought differently to the workings of the gospel, with regard to approach, at the time.

 ‘…the righteous will live by his faith.’